Generalized pseudo Kaehler structures

 In dimension four, a pseudo-hermitian metric is either positive (negative) definite or of signature (2,2).
 Using the results in Section 4 we shall prove the following:

 \begin{thm} Let $(M,g,J_+,J_-)$ be a compact pseudo-bihermitian 4-manifold.

-$i)$ If $d^+F^+ = -d^-F^- $, then $(M, J_+)$ (and $(M,J_-)$) is one of the following complex surfaces: a complex torus, a K3 surface, a primary Kodaira surface, a blow-up of a surface of class $VII_0$, a ruled surface described in \cite{B} with $\chi {\pm} \tau$ divisible by 4, where $\chi$ and $\tau$ are the Euler characteristic and the signature of $M$.
+$(i)$ If $d^+F^+ = -d^-F^- $, then $(M, J_+)$ (and $(M,J_-)$) is one of the following complex surfaces: a complex torus, a K3 surface, a primary Kodaira surface, a blow-up of a surface of class $VII_0$, a ruled surface described in \cite{B} with $\chi {\pm} \tau$ divisible by 4, where $\chi$ and $\tau$ are the Euler characteristic and the signature of $M$.

-$ii)$ If the bihermitian structure is strict, then $(M, J_+)$ (and $(M,J_-)$) is one of the following: a complex torus, a K3 surface, a primary Kodaira surface, a properly elliptic surface of odd first Betti number, a Hopf surface, a minimal Inoue surface without curves. \end{thm}

-{\it Proof:} According to Theorem~\ref{Poisson}, in part $i)$ there is a non-zero holomorphic section of the anti-canonical bundle of $(M,J_+)$.
-Such surfaces with even first Betti number are described in \cite{B} and they exhaust the first four cases in $i)$.
+$(ii)$ If the bihermitian structure is strict, then $(M, J_+)$ (and $(M,J_-)$) is one of the following: a complex torus, a K3 surface, a primary Kodaira surface, a properly elliptic surface of odd first Betti number, a Hopf surface, a minimal Inoue surface without curves. \end{thm} {\it Proof:} According to Theorem~\ref{Poisson}, under assumption $(i)$ there is a non-zero holomorphic section of the anti-canonical bundle of $(M,J_+)$.
+Such surfaces with even first Betti number are described in \cite{B} and they exhaust the first four cases in $(i)$.
 The restriction on $\chi {\pm} \tau$ in the last case comes from Matsushita's topological condition for existence of a split-signature metric \cite{Mat}.
 For the case of surfaces with odd first Betti number, we notice that the proof of Proposition 2.3 in \cite{Bo} shows that either the Kodaira dimension of $(M,J_+)$ (and $(M,J_-)$) is $-\infty$ or its canonical bundle is holomorphically trivial.
-Then the Kodaira classification of minimal compact complex surfaces \cite{BPV} leads to the list in $i)$.
+Then the Kodaira classification of minimal compact complex surfaces \cite{BPV} leads to the list in $(i)$.

-Part $ii)$ follows from the fact that the canonical bundle is topologically trivial in the case of strictly pseudo-bihermitian surfaces, since the $2$-form $\Omega^{(0,2)}$ given by (\ref {omega}) provides a non-vanishing section.
+Part $(ii)$ follows from the fact that the canonical bundle is topologically trivial in the case of strictly pseudo-bihermitian surfaces, since the $2$-form $\Omega^{(0,2)}$ given by (\ref {omega}) provides a non-vanishing section.
 So one can use the well-known list of the surfaces with vanishing first Chern class \cite{W} {\it q. e. d.}